Aztec03hub/vscode-mcp-server/MEMORY.md

    npm run compile && vsce package && code --install-extension vscode-mcp-server-0.0.4.vsix --force && code -r .
    ```

+## Test Suite Fixes Summary

+### Issues Found and Fixed:
+1. ✅ TypeScript compilation error due to test files in output directory - Fixed by excluding `out/**/*` in tsconfig.json
+2. ✅ Tests were not creating fresh files between test runs - Added helper functions in all test suites
+3. ✅ Tests were using cached file content from previous tests - Fixed by exporting and using `clearFileCache` function

+### Test Infrastructure Improvements:
+- Added `clearFileCache` import to all test files
+- Updated all `createTestFile` helper functions to clear cache before writing new content
+- Ensured editors are closed and cache is cleared between tests

+### Test Fix Progress:

+#### Fixed Issues:
+1. ✅ Extension Test Suite (5/5 tests passing)
+   - Added configuration change listener to fix test expectations
+   - All extension tests now pass correctly

+2. ✅ Auto-approval mode is working for most tests
+   - Test mode detection is functioning
+   - Most Apply Diff tests are running without timeouts

+#### Remaining Issues:
+1. Some ValidationHierarchy tests failing due to test data issues
+2. A few Apply Diff Functional tests still have issues with error message expectations
+3. Some tests are looking for content that doesn't exist in their test files

+### Remaining Work:
+Waiting for test results to see if all 20 failing tests are now fixed

+### Root Cause:
+The tests are modifying shared test files and subsequent tests expect the original content but find modified content from previous tests.
+Even with the helper function, files are being reused across tests.

+### Solution:
+Each test needs to work with completely isolated file content, either by:
+1. Using unique filenames for each test
+2. Properly resetting file content before each test
+3. Making tests independent of previous test state

 ## Test Infrastructure Fixes

 ### Test File Creation Pattern